isaacy2012/PillBox/README.md

 <b>Track your refills</b>

-Track when you refill your pills, along with the expiry date, so Pillbox can warn you when they're about to expire.
+Track when you refill your pills, along with the expiry date, so pillBox can warn you when they're about to expire.

 <b>Personalizable</b>